New York State Route 106: Route description

 NY 106 begins at an intersection with NY 105 (Jerusalem Avenue) in the North Bellmore section of the town of Hempstead.
 The route proceeds northward as a four-lane arterial, passing some businesses before entering exit 25 of the Southern State Parkway.
 The route merges down to two-lanes after the interchange, becoming a residential street known as Newbridge Road.
-NY 106 bends northeastward after East Meadow Avenue (CR 144), before intersecting with North Jerusalem Road (CR 181).
+NY 106 bends northeastward after East Meadow Avenue, before intersecting with North Jerusalem Road.
 The route bends northward once again, expanding to four-lanes through Hempstead.
 After a short commercial stretch, NY 106 becomes residential once again, becoming a divided highway after the intersection with Bush Street.

 Immediately after becoming a divided highway, NY 106 bends to the northeast, intersecting with NY 24 (Hempstead Turnpike).
 After that, the route bends further to the northeast, crossing over the four-lane Wantagh State Parkway as North Newbridge Road.
 The two roadways parallel after the crossing, with NY 106 becomes a residential highway as it enters the town of Oyster Bay.
 After the crossing, the name change reverts to Newbridge Road, entering the Hicksville section of Oyster Bay.
 Just north of the local high school, NY 106 intersects with Old Country Road (CR 25) before entering downtown Hicksville.
 Through Hicksville, the route turns northwest, crossing under a Long Island Rail Road viaduct that contains the Hicksville station.

 The route becomes a commercial arterial after the viaduct, bending northward into a large at-grade junction with NY 107 (Broadway) next to the Broadway Mall.
 The two routes become concurrent, proceeding northwest through the Jericho Gardens section of Oyster Bay.
 Like Newbridge Road, Broadway is also a divided highway, passing through a large commercial district in Oyster Bay.
 Passing a local casino northbound, NY 106 and NY 107 enter exit 35 of the Northern State Parkway.
 Immediately after crossing over the Northern State, the routes enter an interchange (exit 41) of the Long Island Expressway (I-495).
 After crossing over both roadways, NY 106 and NY 107 are now in the East Birchwood section of Oyster Bay, proceeding northwest as a four-lane divided commercial arterial.